-The Certificate is delivered locally at venues throughout Scotland.
-Timetables are available on request from the administrator (email@example.com).
-Teaching includes tutor-led workshops and structured learning opportunities using module resources on the programme website.
+Teaching includes tutor-led workshops and structured learning opportunities using module resources on the course website.
 The timetable is designed to be flexible and responsive to the demands of practice.

 Mr Duncan Helm

-Students will receive online and seminar teaching on research methods.
-They will be allocated a supervisor to support them to undertake an empirical study on a topic of the student’s choosing and to submit a 15,000 word dissertation.
+You'll receive online and seminar teaching on research methods.
+You'll be allocated a supervisor who will support you to undertake an empirical study on a topic of your choosing and to submit a 15,000 word dissertation.

-The Social Work CPD team has an international reputation for high quality research and teaching in child welfare and protection.
-The course team has been established for many years and has a recognised strength in delivering learning opportunities which are grounded in practice and use theory and research to develop effective child-centred assessments and interventions.
+The Social Work course team has an international reputation for high quality research and teaching in child welfare and protection.
+They have been established for many years and have a recognised strength in delivering learning opportunities which are grounded in practice, and use theory and research to develop effective child-centred assessments and interventions.

-University of Stirling Social Work CPD has an established reputation for post-qualifying courses and we have very strong links with the agencies sponsoring candidates onto our course.
-Partnership working with sponsoring agencies is supported by regular agency liaison events and regular communication regarding candidate progress.
+University of Stirling Social Work has an established reputation for post-qualifying courses and we have very strong links with the agencies sponsoring candidates onto our course.
+We have regular agency liaison events and regular communication regarding candidate progress.
 These links ensure that candidates are well prepared and supported for study.
 Where necessary, we are highly responsive and provide flexibility for candidates whose studies may be affected by external circumstances.